ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 Hover over the name of a volume that is attached to an instance in the instance details.
 The text shows whether the volume was created from a backup or regular snapshot.
 {: tip}

-### Create a volume from the snapshot details page in the UI
+### Create a volume from the snapshot details page
 {: #baas-vpc-restore-vol-details-ui}

 1. Go to the list of {{site.data.keyword.block_storage_is_short}} volumes.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to the **menu ![menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Storage > {{site.data.keyword.block_storage_is_short}} snapshots**.